Jacobs322/Simple-Color-Picker/README.md

 # Documentation

-1. Include simple-color-picker.js in the head of your html document
+1. Include simple-color-picker.js in the &lthead&gt of your html document
 2. In your body create a parent element for the color picker

 ```HTML